 Mouneh: Preserving Foods for the Lebanese Pantry, winner of the Gourmand Cookbook Award 2010 and Prix de la literature Gastronomique 2010, continues Barbara's quest to discover and preserve another aspect of Lebanese culinary heritage.
 Mezze: A Labor of Love is her third book, published in 2014, winner of the Gourmand Cookbook Award documents her favorite mezze recipes with short stories and anecdotes.
 The book is beautifully illustrated by Pascale Hares.

 She is currently working on a book dealing with local dairy products while simultaneously developing her blog My Culinary Journey through Lebanon.
-Barbara will be giving a course at Université Pour Tous (2015/ 2016) to share her culinary journey with other passionate food lovers in Beirut.
+She shares her experience working as a food consultant and menu developer in different projects and countries promoting Lebanese food culture.

 She is a founding member of Slow Food Beirut and currently president of the local chapter and is a delegate of the International Terra Madre Community and Slow Food Italy.
 She is also member of Les Ambassadeurs du Pain.
 Barbara has hosted a TV segment introducing viewers to culinary tours around Lebanon focusing on local foods and producers.
 She is a contributing editor to local and international publications.
 She lives in Beirut with her husband and three children.